placeholder

 Undocumented elderly in the Netherlands lead a marginalized existence.
 In practice, they have little or no access to basic medical and social services.
 Many have been in the Netherlands for decades and cannot return to their country of origin.

 Due to their increasing vulnerability, it is increasingly difficult to provide for themselves and the elderly become increasingly dependent on others.
 That is the conclusion of research on undocumented elderly in the Netherlands.
-Among other things, De Regenboog Groep, initiator of the study, advocates for a residence permit for the elderly who have been in the Netherlands for fifteen years or more.
+Among other things, De Regenboog Groep, initiator of the study, advocates a residence permit for elderly people who have been in the Netherlands for fifteen years or more.

 .